‘Red Dead Redemption 2’ Breaking Silence This Wednesday With New Trailer

 Additionally, the massive on-going success of GTA Online points to a similar “game as a service” setup for Red Dead Redemption 2 multiplayer.
 In fact, a “reddead.online” internet domain was registered by publisher Take-Two Interactive.

 An art book is also scheduled to release around the same time as Red Dead Redemption 2.
 A leak on Amazon revealed it will contain “a mix of detailed original art, concept, story, and character studies, sketches, and actual screengrabs of the end result that led to the creation of this spectacular game.”
-It’s described as being a peek behind-the-scenes of development and a “love letter” to the western genre.
+It’s described as being a peek behind the scenes of development and a “love letter” to the western genre.